 In cases where hydrocephalus is caused by a blockage, a procedure called endoscopic third ventriculostomy, or ETV, may be performed.
 During this procedure, a surgeon makes a dime-sized hole in the skull and uses a thin tube with a camera on the end (called an endoscope) to see inside the brain.
 The surgeon punctures a hole in the floor of the third ventricle, a fluid-filled space within the brain.
 The hole provides an opening for cerebrospinal fluid to flow around the blockage, normalizing pressure.
 The entire procedure usually takes less than an hour and patients can often go home the following day.
 ETV can provide a permanent and safe alternative to a shunt, but it is only useful for patients whose hydrocephalus is caused by a blockage.

-Dr. Neil A. Feldstein, MD graduated from New York University (NYU) School of Medicine in 1984.
+Dr. Neil A. Feldstein, MD graduated from New York University (NYU) School of Medicine.
 He completed residency at Baylor College of Medicine Affiliated Hospitals.
 He is certified by the Neurological Surgery and has a state license in New York.

 Residency: Baylor College of Medicine Affiliated Hospitals